RateMyTeachers

 RateMyTeachers.com (RMT) is a review site for rating K-12 and college teachers and courses.
-According to its website, its purpose is to help answer a single question: "what do I as a student need to know to maximize my chance of success in a given class?"
 As of April 2010, over eleven million teachers have been rated on the website.

 Founding

-Launched in 2001 by Mister Message, LLC, the first iteration of RMT was later sold to the same developer who created RateMyProfessors.
+Launched in 2001 by Mister Message, LLC, the first iteration of RMT was created by Tim Davis, a high school teacher, and his wife Nancy, a junior college teacher.
+RMT was later sold to the same developer who created RateMyProfessors.
 From there it was expanded to serve an international audience, including the United States, United Kingdom, Canada, Ireland, Australia and New Zealand.

 Originally, RMT was governed by a public community of volunteers who were granted the power to add, remove and delete teacher listings and teacher ratings.
 The public community was replaced in 2017 by private moderators.

 Acquisition

 In 2018 RMT was acquired by a company which, for both pragmatic and regulatory reasons opted to rebuild the site from the bottom up.

 In the previous version of the site, users were asked to rate their teachers on a scale of 1 to 5 in the categories of easiness, helpfulness, knowledge, and clarity, with the latter two factoring into an "overall quality" score.
 Because those categories were so broad and influenced by the predisposition of the reviewer, a new survey was developed in consultation with educational psychologists, teachers, and students themselves.
 In addition, the newly activated GDPR meant that for students in the European Union, it would no longer be safe to rate teachers individually, so the rating for EU countries was changed from teachers to courses.

 To complement the new survey and comply with GDPR, the site was entirely rebuilt and launched prior to the 2019–20 school year with a new look and feel.
 Artist Adam Larkum was commissioned to create the imagery within the site's pages, and Simon Oxley, the graphic artist behind the Twitter bird and GitHub's Octacat was commissioned to create Owen, RMT's owl mascot.